data protection

 - In Austria this is the Federal Act on the Protection of Natural Persons with regard to the Processing of Personal Data ( Data Protection Act ), or DSG for short.

-- In Germany, the Federal Data Protection Act (BDSG for short) applies.
+- In Germany, the Federal Data Protection Act ( BDSG) applies.

 If other regional or national laws apply, we will inform you about them in the following sections.